VENITI VICI Venous Stent System

 Venous disease requires a high degree of crush resistance, so the radial stiffness of our venous stent is maximized to resist compression and improve vessel patency.

 VICI Venous Stent System

 The closed-cell design of the VICI Venous Stent System avoids overlapping and gapping during and post deployment.
 This unique design maintains structural integrity along the entire length of the stent.
 This is particularly important in locations with extrinsic pressure.
 An example would be May Thurner Syndrome, where a “pinch point” is created by the right iliac artery crossing the left iliac vein.
-The uniform strength and shape provides excellent inflow and outflow, while maintaining flexibility.
+The uniform strength and shape provides excellent inflow and outflow.

 The stent has the necessary flexibility required for every day patient movement while maintaining the necessary strength to keep the vessel open.